Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 How much does Supabase storage cost and what affects it?

 On the Pro plan, you get 100 GB of file storage included in your $25/month base fee.
 Additional storage costs $0.021 per GB per month (about $2.10 for every extra 100 GB).
 Storage egress (data transfer out when users download files) is free up to 250 GB, then costs $0.09 per GB.
-Your storage costs are affected by file sizes, compression strategy, whether you use a CDN for caching, and how often files are downloaded.
+Cached egress through the CDN costs only $0.03/GB after 250 GB, making it much cheaper.
+Image transformations include 100 origin images free, then $5 per 1,000.
+Your storage costs are affected by file sizes, compression strategy, whether you use CDN caching effectively, and how often files are downloaded.
 For image-heavy applications, implementing responsive images and CDN caching can reduce storage egress costs by 60-80%.

 Can I estimate my Supabase costs before launching?